Where to Do Milky Way Photography in Arizona

 Attention, All Milky Way Photographers

 For the Rustic Milky Way Adventure of a Lifetime!
 We almost want to keep this location to ourselves, but we are not in that business.
-We travel, share and explore just for you.
-We are showing you this image of Lee’s Ferry Lodge so you can see the Milky Way screaming bright in front of your hotel room, even in front of the lights.
+We travel, share, and explore just for you.
+We’re showing you this image of Lee’s Ferry Lodge so you can see the Milky Way shining bright in front of your hotel room, even through the lights.
 This location is so good for Milky Way photography that we are returning to get it just right.
 We run a photo tour based out of this location, emphasizing Milky Way photography.

 Check out our daytime photography article, and you will see why Lee’s Ferry is such an incredible location for photography.